This post may contain affiliate links. Please read our disclosure policy.

 - Fresh herbs: these are optional, I like to have a stem of rosemary, a few sprigs of fresh thyme, and a smashed clove of garlic if time permits.
 This helps infuse the flavors into the oil before you fry up the potatoes.

-How to steam potatoes when you’re making breakfast potatoes:
+How to steam the potatoes for breakfast potatoes

 Peel potatoes and quarter them first.
 Then use a steamer basket!
 You know that weird-looking metal basket with a bunch of holes in it?
 The one that sits way in the back of all of our pots and pans cabinet.
 Just fill a pot with a couple of inches of water, bring it to a rolling boil, toss peeled and quartered potatoes on top and let steam for 6-10 minutes.
 The potatoes are done when the knife goes through them with just a little resistance.
 I have to be honest, before this recipe, I had never steamed potatoes.
 And for those of us that refuse to get out a pot and a steamer basket just to steam potatoes: this can also be done in the microwave.
 Just a few minutes on high.